RailsBridge-CapeTown/Activity-Printables/share-your-answers.md

 ---

-# Grab a pen and sticky notes

-—

-# Write down your answers to the warm-up questions
+# Write your answers to the warm-up questions on your graphic organiser

-—
+---

 # **What are three things you already know about programming?**